MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 ```

 ### -EmergencyNumbers
-An array of emergency callback numbers.
+An array of phone numbers used as caller ID on emergency calls.

 The emergency numbers must be routable for inbound PSTN calls and for Calling Plan & Operator Connect phone numbers they must be available within the tenant.

-The emeregncy numbers specified must all be of the same phone number type as the phone number assigned to the specified resource account.
-If the resource account has a Calling Plan service number assigned, the emeregncy numbers need to be Calling Plan subscriber numbers.
+The emergency numbers specified must all be of the same phone number type and country as the phone number assigned to the specified resource account.
+If the resource account has a Calling Plan service number assigned, the emergency numbers need to be Calling Plan subscriber numbers.

+The emergency numbers must be unique and can't be reused in other Shared Calling policy instances.
+The emergency numbers can't be assigned to any user or resource account.

-If no emergency numbers are configured, the phone number of the resource account will be used as CAller ID for the emergency call.
+If no emergency numbers are configured, the phone number of the resource account will be used as Caller ID for the emergency call.

 ```yaml
 Type: System.Management.Automation.PSListModifier[String]